June 22, 2020

 Writing a great article pitch is so important.
 (That’s why it’s one of the tasks I help freelance students with in my Freelance Writing Online Course “Get Paid to Write.”)

-Hopefully, these mistakes won’t cause an editor to delete your email.
+Hopefully, these pitching mistakes freelancers make won’t cause an editor to delete your email.
 But, when an editor is super busy, they probably won’t take the time to say “No, thanks,” or, let you know why they are rejecting it.

-This could result in a) them not even receiving the email if you made a mistake in the email address, or b) them deleting your email.
-While that sounds harsh (I got called “Kelly” all the time by PR people, luckily not writers) the thinking may be “If this writer can’t get my name right, how can I trust them to get the facts needed for an article or turn in a clean piece of copy?”
+This is one reason your pitch will get rejected every time.
+Spelling an editor’s name wrong could result in a) them not even receiving the email if you made a mistake in the email address, or b) them deleting your email.
+While that sounds harsh the thinking may be, “If this writer can’t get my name right, how can I trust them to get the facts needed for an article or turn in a clean piece of copy?”
 It’s an important part of doing the research when sending a freelance article pitch.
+Need help getting started with freelance writing?
+My e-Book is chock-full of freelance writing tips that will answer your burnng freelance questions.

 While I admire your gumption, this screams amateur.
 Unless you’re submitting an essay and the editorial requirements request a full essay (perhaps The New York Times’ Modern Love column), don’t write the article before you have an assignment.

 Again, another amateur move that you might not know about as a beginner freelance writer.
 Don’t mention how much you’ll charge or how much you want for the article.
 It’s not something professional freelance writers do until they are in negotiations with an editor they’ve heard back from about the freelance assignment.